basdds/basdds.github.io/_posts/2021-05-10-blog-status.md

 So it's been a 'few' months since my last post here..

-No worries; I'm just fime!!
-But this whole "let's start a new blog" plan, got shoved into the fridge for a while.. :-)
+No worries; I'm just fine!!
+But this whole "let's start a new blog" plan, got shoved into the fridge for a long-long while.. :-)

 Mostly due to lack of time and taking up other hobbies in this damn covid-age.
 And due to the fact that I'm still on [Zuck's Facebook](https://www.facebook.com/bas.dds.nl){:target="_blank"}